We may earn money or products from the companies mentioned in this post.

 Because justice required a terrible price no man could pay, God became man and paid the price for us.
 That is what is known as saving grace.

-I want to make a distinction though, between saving grace and another kind of grace, something that every single soul on this earth is blessed with, which is common grace.
+Further, I want to make a distinction though, between saving grace and another kind of grace, something that every single soul on this earth is blessed with, which is common grace.

-The definition of common grace, according to Wayne Grudem (Systematic Theology) is:
+Accordingly, the definition of common grace, according to Wayne Grudem (Systematic Theology) is:

 “Common grace is the grace of God by which he gives people innumerable blessings that are not part of salvation.
 The word common here means that something is common to all people and is not restricted to believers or to the elect only.”

-The world is full of God’s common grace.
+That is to say, the world is full of God’s common grace.
 Here are 6 different examples of how common grace is seen (as outlined in Systematic Theology):

 1. The Physical Realm